ModelCloud/GPTQModel/README.md

 * Alert users of sub-optimal calibration data.
 Most new users get this part horribly wrong.
 * Removed non-working, partially working, or fully deprecated features: Peft, ROCM, AWQ Gemm inference, Triton v1 (replaced by v2), Fused Attention (Replaced by Marlin/Exllama).
 * Fixed packing Performance regression on high core-count systems.
+* Fixed crash on H100.
 * Many thousands of lines of refactor/cleanup.
-* Added CI workflow for validation of PRs and prevent code regressions.
+* Added CI workflow for validation of future PRs and prevent code regressions.
-* Added perplexity unit-test to prevent against quant quality regressions.
+* Added perplexity unit-test to prevent against model quant quality regressions.
 * De-bloated 271K lines of which 250K was caused by a single dataset used only by an example.
-Moved dataset to HF.
 * De-bloat the number of args presented in public `.from_quantized()`/`.from_pretrained()` api
 * Shorter and more concise public api/internal vars.
 No need to mimic HF style for verbose class names.
 * Everything that did not pass unit-tests have been removed from repo.